Privacy and Security Policy

 If We Are Required to Disclose by Law

-From time-to-time we may request information from customers via surveys.
+From time-to-time we may request information from residents and other constituents via surveys.
 Participation in these surveys is completely voluntary and the user therefore has a choice whether or not to disclose this information.
-Survey information will be used for purposes of monitoring or improving the use of, and satisfaction with this Web site, and improving our services.
+Survey information will be used for purposes of monitoring or improving the use of, and satisfaction with this website, and improving our services.

 Our Security Procedures

-We consider the protection of all personally identifiable information we receive from our Web site visitors as critical.
+We consider the protection of all personally identifiable information we receive from our website visitors as critical.
 Please be assured that we have security measures in place to protect against the loss, misuse, and alteration of any information we receive from you.
 As with any transmission over the Internet, however, there is always some element of risk involved in sending personal information.
-In order to try to minimize this risk, we encrypt sensitive information (i.e. social security number) that you submit over some of our application the Secure Sockets Layer (SSL) 128 bit encrypted protocol.

 City of St. Louis may change this policy from time to time, and reserves the right to do so without notice.